 - High availability of substitutes (strong force)

-- Moderate variety of firms (moderate force)
+- Moderate variety of motorcycle companies (moderate force)

 Bargaining Power of Harley-Davidson’s Customers/Buyers (Strong Force)